MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-overview-page.md

 ## Capacity utilization and throttling

-It has three features.
-Use the tabs at the top of the visuals to toggle.
+Displays usage and throttling for the selected capacity.
+Use the tabs at the top of the visual to toggle how the visual is displayed.

 ### Utilization

-Displays the CU usage over time.
+Displays CU usage over time.
 Use the tabs at the top right corner of the visual to toggle how the visual is displayed.

+* **Linear** - Display the information using a linear scale that starts at 0 percent.

+* **Logarithmic** - Display the information using a logarithmic scale that depends on your CUs consumption.

 The utilization chart displays the following elements: